 You can’t leave without seeing the covered bridges and the Barrage Vauban.

-On the first day we started it with the visit to the Castle of Haut-Koenisbourg.
-It is an iconographic symbol of the region, has a neo-Gothic Mannerist reconstruction and has a very strange distribution.
+We started this day with a visit to the Castle of Haut-Koenigsbourg.
+It is an iconographic symbol of the region as it has a neo-Gothic Mannerist reconstruction and has a bizarre distribution.

-The refinement of its interior rooms is impressive, with wall paintings, Renaissance furniture and huge iron stoves.
-In the basements is preserved a collection of weapons from the Middle Ages that includes crossbows, swords of all kinds and armors.
+The refinement of its interior rooms is impressive, with wall paintings, Renaissance furniture, and huge iron stoves.
+In addition, there is a preserved collection of weapons from the Middle Ages in the basements, including crossbows, swords of all kinds, and armor.